arangodb/arangodb/Documentation/DocuBlocks/Rest/Tasks/get_api_tasks.md

 @startDocuBlock get_api_tasks
 @brief Retrieves all currently active server tasks

-@RESTHEADER{GET /_api/tasks/, Fetch all tasks or one task, getTasks}
+@RESTHEADER{GET /_api/tasks/, Fetch all tasks or one task, listTasks}

 @RESTDESCRIPTION
 fetches all existing tasks on the server